OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 [@] run the recording in
 [a] register a.
 ```
-Without the line by line it looks like this.
+Without the line by line it looks like the following.

 Record all following actions to register a.
 Change the inner word to `-` and
 return to normal mode.
 Go to the start of the next word.
 Change surrounding